A round up of the tax changes that may affect small businesses and business owners for the new tax year that starts on 6th April 2020.

 One of the differences between being paid by an employer and running your own business is having to sort out your own pay.
 You can do this by taking a salary from your limited company - in the same way as a regular employee.
 Here are the benefits of taking a high or a low salary, without the jargon.

 Contractors registered under the Construction Industry Scheme (CIS) are required to deduct tax from their payments to subcontractors.
-These deductions are paid by the contractor to HMRC as an advance towards the subcontractor’s tax liabilities.
+We explain how CIS works.

 To claim tax relief on your mobile phone or landline expenses, a contract needs to be set up between your limited company and the service provider.